BaraSedih11/Titanic-Survival-Model/README.md

 ## Overview

 In this repository, we demonstrate how to perform decision trees and data manipulation using Python to predict a Titanic survival model.
-We utilize libraries such as NumPy, pandas, and scikit-learn to implement and visualize the regression model.
-Additionally, we provide a simple example along with explanations to help you understand how to apply multiple linear regression to your own datasets.
+We utilize libraries such as NumPy, pandas, and scikit-learn to implement and visualize the decision trees model.
+Additionally, we provide a simple example along with explanations to help you understand how to apply decision trees to your own datasets.

 ## Requirements